weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 interpreter.
 Instructions on installing and running the interpreter can be found in this repo's [INSTALL.md](../../INSTALL.md) file.
-Once you've got the interpreter started, follow along with this lab by entering the commands finf here into the interpreter.
+Once you've got the interpreter started, follow along with this lab by entering the commands found here into the interpreter.

 ## Interpreter State